kailash-manasarovar/statement/docs/timeline/2024/october.md

 - However, from the moment I arrive back in Dénia at the end of September 2024, and throughout October, there is constant activity in this apartment.
 - People coming and going at all times.
 - People talking loudly day and night.
-- It got so unusual that, whenever there was activity outside my front door, I would look through my front door's viewer to see what was going on.
+- It got so unusual that, whenever there was activity outside my front door, I would look to see what was going on.
 - I saw a skinny woman with shortish dark curly hair, of about 60 years old, going in and out nearly every day.
 - She was always doing something at the water cupboard.

 ![Water pipes](../../content/images/water-pipes.JPG)

 - The woman had a husky smoker's voice that sounded like a slow-motion machine gun.
-- One night, I hear her say in Spanish - from behind the wall while I'm in bed - "and nothing was ever good enough for her", and I presumed she was referring to me.
+- One night, I hear her say in Spanish - from behind the wall while I'm in bed - "and nothing was ever good enough for her", and I presumed she was referring to me; a gang-stalker's psychological wounding tactic.
 - I guess that this is the main lie the non-porn-watching people of Dénia (very few I imagine) were told about me, and why they all support the gang stalkers and join in if they're so inclined, or bored.
 - I'm *the uppity foreigner who thought nothing was good enough in Dénia*, which is as far from the truth as possible.
 - They only needed a couple of people who I had contentious interactions with over the years to support that.
 - One of those was likely my neighbor from Cami Llavador 5, Charo, who really didn't like me at all (she was a weird woman).
 - Another could be a woman Magpie I had been friends with years ago in 2008.
 - She was married to the drummer from Wings, Geoff Britton.
-- I may have seen them both - been introduced again - on a trip with the British walkers, another unusual event that seemed a bit staged.
+- I may have seen them both - been introduced again in 2022 - on a trip with the British walkers, another unusual event that seemed a bit staged.
 - I hope my "friends" weren't demonstrating my brain-damage to them...
 - Magpie got extremely angry with me one afternoon after I said something rather innocuous yet truthful to her, something she found extremely hurtful.
 - It wasn't intended to be hurtful, at all.